openshift/hypershift/docs/content/how-to/aws/create-heterogeneous-nodepools.md

     An individual NodePool only supports one CPU architecture and cannot support multiple CPU archiectures within the same NodePool.

+!!! note

+    If a multi-arch release image or stream is used and the multi-arch flag is not set, if the management cluster and NodePool CPU arches do not match, the CLI will throw a validation error and not create the Hosted Cluster.

 ```shell linenums="1"
 REGION=us-east-1
 CLUSTER_NAME=example